Immigration to Finland: Discrimination

 According to a study done by the European Union Agency for Fundamental Rights in 2017, 60% of Sub-Saharan African immigrants in Finland had experienced discrimination in the past five years.
 This was significantly higher than the EU average of 39%.
 Women and first-generation immigrants experienced the most discrimination.
 Most discrimination was faced in public and private services.
 It was also experienced during studying, job seeking and at work.
 Most discrimination goes unreported, though the ones living in Finland reported the most.
 Roughly a third of respondents had reported their discrimination.

 24.1% of Finnish women with a foreign-background and 32.4% of men had experienced physical or psychological abuse over the previous year in 2018.
 Asian women (excluding West Asia) experienced the least amount of abuse (19.7%) while Sub-Saharan African men experienced the most (49%).
 Harassment experienced by people with a foreign-background varies depending on the region.
 Foreigners in Ostrobothnia had the lowest share of people who had experienced abuse (15.2%) while those in Päijät-Häme had the highest share (32.1%).
 The region which contains the vast majority of foreigners had the second highest share (30.3%).

 Public opinion

 In 1993, Finns were most accepting of Norwegian, Ingrian, British, American and Swedish migrants.
 They were least accepting of Russian, Yugoslavian, Turkish, African, Vietnamese and Chilean migrants.

 In a 2015 online survey by YLE, Finns were most accepting of German, Swedish, Estonian, British and US American immigrants.
 In the same survey Iran, Iraq and Romania were the least accepted countries of origin of foreign immigrants.

 According to a 2016 poll, many Finns were concerned simultaneously about unemployed immigrants and immigrants taking local jobs.

+Comparison with other European Union countries 2023

+According to Eurostat 59.9 million people lived in the European Union in 2023 who were born outside their resident country.
+This corresponds to 13.35% of the total EU population.
+Of these, 31.4 million (9.44%) were born outside the EU and 17.5 million (3.91%) were born in another EU member state.